Fax (808) 533-3011

 Mr. Reinke achieved an AV rating from Martindale-Hubbell and is listed in Who’s Who in American Law (1990‑present).

 Mr. Reinke is a member of the Defense Research Institute, the American Bar Association and the Hawaii State Bar Association and the Federal Bar Association (Hawaii Chapter President from 1995 to 1997; 1999 to 2000).

-Outside the practice of law, Mr. Reinke served on the Board of Directors of Prevent Child Abuse Hawaii (President from 2000 to 2001) and on the Board of Directors for the Hawaii Centers for Independent Living.
-He recently completed his second term on the Board of Directors of the Outrigger Duke Kahanamoku Foundation (President 2012-2013).
-He is currently on the Board of the Waikiki Roughwater Swim and serves as an advisor to local race directors for running, swimming and triathlon events.
+Outside the practice of law, Mr. Reinke served on the Board of Directors of Prevent Child Abuse Hawaii (President from 2000 to 2001), The Children’s Discovery Center, the Board of Directors for the Hawaii Centers for Independent Living and the Board of Directors of the Outrigger Duke Kahanamoku Foundation (President 2012-2013).
+He is currently President of the Waikiki Roughwater Swim Committee and serves as an advisor to local race directors for running, swimming and triathlon events.

 Mr. Reinke is a triathlon coach with Boca Hawaii.
-He regularly competes in long distance swim events and ocean swim races.
+He regularly competes in open water long distance swim events and ocean swim races.